MinecraftForge/Documentation/docs/resources/server/recipes/index.md

 ### Recipe ItemStack Result

-Except for `minecraft:stonecutting` recipes, all recipe serializers expand the `result` tag to take in a full `ItemStack` as a `JsonObject` instead of just the item name and amount in some cases.
+Except for `minecraft:stonecutting` recipes, all vanilla recipe serializers expand the `result` tag to take in a full `ItemStack` as a `JsonObject` instead of just the item name and amount in some cases.

 ```json5
 // In some recipe JSON